 17. Parental and Caregiver Leaves

 As a caregiver, it’s not easy to manage taking care of older adults and to work at the same time.
 For employees facing these tests in the walk of life, perks offering monthly caregiver leaves, and in case of kids, parental leaves would really sway them away.
-Employees would be dedicated to not let their productivity level get hampered in case they are provided with relaxations in the form of employee perks like these.
+Employees would be dedicated to not let their productivity level get hampered in case they are provided with relaxations in the form of employee perks and benefits like these.

 18. Exchange Volunteer Hours for Paid Leaves

 Giving back to the community is a responsibility that goes beyond CSR events.
 To strengthen your organization’s societal blueprint, the best employee perk is exchanging peoples’ volunteer hours with paid vacation leaves.
 This would encourage employees to get involved in CSR events, and the HR can capitalize on it with schemes like payroll deductions towards a cause of their choice; giving them a chance to get in the field.

 Nothing beats a tightly knit team of individuals turned co-workers turned friends.
 This is best achieved by regular team bonding events like paintball sessions, cricket games on the weekends, and monthly team lunches.
 Many prospects join organizations because of their chemistry.